ramiror/spanglish/README.md

 This is the potato of the life |
 May I ask you a hand? | May I ask you for help?
 To the fart | Useless
+To make self drum | To self promote

 ## English -> Spanish